nathanmcmullendev/claude/README.md

 **Version:** 3.3
 **Status:** Proof of Concept (functional, not production-ready)

-This project demonstrates architecture and solves real engineering problems.
+This project is intended as a **portfolio and architectural proof-of-concept**, not a drop-in production store.
+It demonstrates architecture and solves real engineering problems.
 For production, token storage would move server-side via OAuth or serverless proxy.

 ---